ansys/pyaedt-examples/README.md

   ```
      pre-commit run --all-files
   ```
 - Use the ``tempfile`` module to create and clean up the folder where your example will read and write files:
   ```
      import tempfile
   ```
-  and create a temporary folder at the beginning of the example:
+  Create a temporary folder at the beginning of the example:
   ```
      temp_dir = tempfile.TemporaryDirectory(suffix=".ansys")
   ```
-  and at the end remember to clean it up:
+  Remove the temporary folder at the end of the example:
   ```
      temp_dir.cleanup()
   ```